michalskop/datapackages/vaa-nl-tweede-kamer-2012-parties-answers/README.md

 The column/variable naming follows [Popolo standard](http://www.popoloproject.com/).
 Options are encoded: I agree (*Eens*) as `yes`, I do not agree (*Oneens*) as `no` and Neither (*Geen van beide*) as `abstain`.

-Wahl-o-mat is produced by ProDemos
+Stemwijzer is produced by ProDemos